Kai Ambos: Biography

 Beyond the academic world, he came to national and international attention as a member of the defense team for Mladen Markač at the International Criminal Tribunal for the former Yugoslavia in the case of Gotovina et al..
 More than ten years after the official indictment, on 16 November 2012, the case ended, on appeal, with an acquittal for Markač and his co-defendants, by a majority verdict of the panel judges.
-The outcome gave rise to much media discussion: Ambos himself admitted that he had been very much surprised by the eleventh hour acquittal.
+The outcome gave rise to many media discussions: Ambos himself admitted that he had been very much surprised by the eleventh hour acquittal.

 In 2013, Ambos received an honorary doctorate from the Universidad Nacional de la Amazonía Peruana in northern Peru for "services to criminal justice and criminal process and his commitment to reform of the justice systems in Peru and other Latin American countries".
 In January 2014 a "Research Centre for Latina American criminal law and criminal procedure" ("Centro de Estudios de Derecho Penal y Procesal Penal Latinoamericano" / CEDPAL) was inaugurated at Göttingen under the auspices of Ambos' professorship.
 He serves currently as its "Director General".
 The research centre is supported by its own academic advisory council and a specialist library containing more than 12,000 titles.

 On 7 February 2017, Ambos was appointed to serve as a judge on the Kosovo Specialist Chambers in The Hague.

 In 2024, Kai Ambos became entangled in a significant legal scandal in Chile involving payments for his legal services.
 This controversy is part of a broader investigation into Luis Hermosilla, a powerful and influential Chilean lawyer accused of handling illicit funds, including potential money laundering, to defend former Interior Minister Andres Chadwick; Chadwick faced allegations of human rights violations during the presidency of Sebastian Pinera, particularly related to his role during the social unrest known as the "Estallido Social" in 2019.
 Hermosilla allegedly used funds provided by businessman Daniel Sauer to pay Ambos for a legal report that was crucial in Chadwick's defense during his constitutional accusation.
 The substantial financial transactions involved are currently under scrutiny to determine if they were linked to illegal activities, resulting in Hermosilla's imprisonment in August 2024.